rollorama/listorama/README.md

   Table fields can be added or deleted at any time.</br>
   Each table structure will also have some informational fields that are updated automatically, such as **Record creation date**.</br>

+* **Fields**</br>
+  Fields are defined and stored in a repository.</br>
+  Table structures are defined by assigning fields from the repository to the table.</br>
+  Using fields from a repository enhances consistency throughout your application, and encourages the re-use of field-level data rules.</br>
+  Should the need arise, you can override certain repository definitions of a field in a specific strucutre.</br>
+  Fields can be defined to the repository in a seperate process, either manually, or via an API or upload, and can also be</br>
+  defined as part of the table structure definition process.
+When defining a structure, you can search the repository for the field you would like to assign,</br>
+  and if it does not exist in the repository, you define it, and it is automatically added to the repository and assigned to the table structure.</br>

 * **Data Rules**</br>
-  In order to ensure data integrity, data rules can be defined at both the Table and Field level definitions.</br>
+  In order to ensure data integrity, data rules can be defined at both the *Table* and *Field* definitions.</br>

-  At the Table level you can define functions/services that will be invoke when a record is accessed, added, changed or deleted.</br>
+  At the Table level you can define functions/services that will be invoked when a record is accessed, added, changed or deleted.</br>

-  Field level data rules are defined at the field level and will be employed whenever the field is being populated with a value.</br>
+  Field-level data rules are defined at the field level definition and will be employed whenever the field is being populated with a value.</br>
+  The following rules can be defined:</br>
-  * Validation - define a set of rules to ensure that only valid values can be stored in the field
+  * Validation - define only those specific values that can be stored in the field (using standard predicates: EQ,NE,GT,LT,GE,LE,LIKE,IN,BETWEEN)</br>
   * Required - define if a field is mandatory
-  * Lookup - define a parent table
+  * Parent table - define if a field's values can only be values that reside in a Relationship - define if a value can field is a parent field that Parent Lookup - define a parent table
   * Derivation - define how a value of a field should be derived from other fields
   * Function - define an external function/service which can be used to validate or populate a field
   * Trigger - define an external function/service which can be triggered when a field value is changed